 We are most excited about the broad shimmering Tidal Marsh portion of the Quinnipiac River which is accessed behind the Target Store in North Haven near I-91 Exit 9.
 With the gracious assistance of The Town of North Haven, we posted 9 signs in 2015 that point the way.
 At the large sign and bench, just follow the river.
 Check out the photo section - gorgeous area with shore birds, view of Sleeping Giant, old railroad tracks and equipment !

 In 2015 the NHTA assumed the maintenance of the Banton Street portion of the Quinnipiac River State Park- former Blue Trail System.
 This runs along the Q River near the Merritt Parkway service area north of Exit 63.
-It has an abandoned paved road through a former housing area and a gentle hiking trail along the river.
-There is an old stone staircase down to the river, a beach & old foundations- interesting!
+It has an old road through a former housing area and a gentle hiking trail along the river.
+There is an old stone staircase down to the river, a beach & house foundations- interesting!
 Wonderful to visit, particularly with the April and May flowers and Fall foliage, when it is not too wet.
 The trail head is accessed by turning into Banton St. from State Street just north of Route 22. ( Service road for Exit 63 filling station).
 See the photo section which includes a Trail Map.

-We were preparing to open our third trail in 2020 on a 3+ acre parcel of land alongside and behind the Cinemark Theater on Universal Drive.
-However the trail was demolished by falling trees from the tornado of August 2020 and further access is on hold.
-We push on elsewhere.
+We had to abandon our third trail behind the Cinemark Theater on Universal Drive because of downed trees from the tornado of August 2020 which obliterated the trail and further access is on hold.